Military Space News

 Spain's leftist government, proportionally NATO's smallest spender on defence, faces political and popular resistance as it aims to meet European calls to ramp up its military budget.

-Russia's invasion of Ukraine and growing fears that President Donald Trump will withdraw US security guarantees that have protected Europe for decades have sent shockwaves through the continent.
+Russia's invasion of Ukraine and growing fears that President Donald Trump will withdraw US security guarantees that have protected Europe for decades have forced the continent to confront tough choices on defence.

-Spain dedicated 1.28 percent of its annual economic output to defence in 2024, according to NATO figures, well short of the alliance's longstanding two-percent benchmark and less than all other members.
+Spain dedicated 1.28 percent of its annual economic output to defence last year, according to NATO figures, well short of the alliance's longstanding two-percent benchmark and less than all other members.

 And in the new geopolitical scenario, with the European Commission looking to turbocharge defence spending to achieve greater security independence, the two-percent target agreed by NATO members in 2014 may prove insufficient.

-Trump has repeatedly demanded other NATO countries bear a greater burden for Europe's defence and has floated the idea of raising the spending target to five percent of GDP.
+Trump has repeatedly demanded that other NATO countries bear a greater burden for Europe's defence, and floated the idea of raising the spending target to five percent of GDP.

-For Felix Arteaga, senior researcher in security and defence at the Elcano Royal Institute, a consistent pattern in Spanish budgets explains why the country invests "little in defence".
+For Felix Arteaga, senior researcher in security and defence at the Elcano Royal Institute think-tank, a consistent pattern in Spanish budgets explains why the country invests "little in defence".

 "When the economy does well, the defence budget increases, but less than the other budgets.
-And when it does badly, it (the defence budget) is cut more than the others," he told AFP.
+And when it does badly, it is cut more than the others," he told AFP.

 - 'Licking US boots' -

-But his coalition government faces an uphill battle as it lacks a majority in parliament and relies on an array of separatist and fringe parties to pass legislation.
+But his minority coalition government faces an uphill battle as it relies on an array of separatist and fringe parties to pass legislation.

-Pro-independence Catalan and Basque formations are unwilling to bolster military spending and the Spanish army, while far-left groups are traditionally hostile to NATO and US policy.
+Pro-independence Catalan and Basque formations are unwilling to bolster the Spanish army, while far-left groups traditionally hostile to NATO and US policy fear increased military spending will slash funds for social programmes.

-Ione Belarra, spokeswoman for the hard-left Podemos party, said on Wednesday that they would not help the Socialists continue "licking the boots of the United States".
+Ione Belarra, spokeswoman for the hard-left Podemos party, said Wednesday that her party would not help the Socialists continue "licking the boots of the United States".

 - Defence spending 'viewed differently' -

-The 36-year dictatorship of General Francisco Franco long shaped perceptions of the military, but public opinion improved after the return of democracy, with the army participating in international peacekeeping missions and domestic emergencies.
+The 36-year dictatorship of General Francisco Franco long shaped Spanish perceptions of the military, but public opinion towards it improved after the return of democracy, with the army participating in international peacekeeping missions and domestic emergencies.

 But that has not translated into full support for more military spending.